William Daniell: A Voyage Round Great Britain

-During July and August 1815 Daniell journeyed around the islands of Eigg, Rùm, Skye and Raasay, together with the Hebridean Islands of Harris and Lewis.
-His trip continued up the west coast of Scotland, around the north coast, out to the Orkney Islands and down the east coast as far south as Dundee.
-He arrived in Dundee in October 1815.
+During July and August 1815, Daniell journeyed around the islands of Eigg, Rum, Skye, and Raasay, together with the Hebridean Islands of Harris and Lewis.
+He continued up the west coast of Scotland, around the north coast, out to the Orkney Islands, and then down the east coast as far south as Dundee, arriving in Dundee in October 1815.
 When setting out from London in May, he had not planned to cover so much of the coastline on one visit, but the weather in 1815 was exceptionally favourable, with good visibility and clear skies providing perfect conditions for an artist.
 This mammoth journey resulted in 139 aquatint prints being finally published, the last completed in 1821.

 In August 1821 Daniell once again journeyed north to St Andrews.
 During August and September he went around the coast as far as Southend, finding 28 subjects from which he produced prints.
-In the period July to September 1822, the journey as far as Torquay, along the popular south coast of England, resulted in a total of 52 published prints, and August and September 1823 brought Daniell back to Land's End, with a further 31 prints.
+In the period July to September 1822, his journey as far as Torquay, along the popular south coast of England, resulted in a total of 52 published prints, and August and September 1823 brought Daniell back to Land's End, with a further 31 prints.
 The final prints of A Voyage Round Great Britain were published on 20 May 1825.

 A Voyage Round Great Britain was published by Longman in eight volumes over the period 1814 to 1825.
 The complete set of eight volumes was priced at £60.
 The final number of prints included was 308.
 Garvey's book follows Daniell around part of the voyage, the Hebridean islands of Eigg, Rum, Skye and Raasay, locating the viewpoints included in his aquatint prints.

 Over the period 1813 to 1825, in parallel with preparing the prints for the Voyage, Daniell was busy on other projects, which included paintings for the Academy Exhibitions.
 Many of the works exhibited were oil paintings of Scottish scenes.
 The artistic quality of the paintings and aquatints produced and published by Daniell for A Voyage Round Great Britain was considered to be very high.
 The atmospheric effects which he was able to convey in the aquatint medium were quite overwhelming.
 This was particularly true of his portrayal of ships and maritime scenery, as he had demonstrated in many earlier paintings and prints.
 In February 1822 after many years of endeavour, Daniell was finally elected an R.A.
 In the final ballot the voting was between John Constable and Daniell, the result being 11 to 17.